-- 1. Click slide 1 and select the word tips. - 2.
-Choose Review→Proofing→Thesaurus ■
+- 2. Choose Review→Proofing→Thesaurus ■ - 3.
+At the right side of the window, in the Thesaurus pane, click revise to see a list of synonyms for that word.

-- 3. At the right side of the window, in the Thesaurus pane, click quidelines to see a list of synonyms for that word. - 4.
-In the Thesaurus pane, hover the mouse pointer over the word rules, click the menu button ▼, and then choose Insert to replace tips with rules. - 5.
+- 4. In the Thesaurus pane, hover the mouse pointer over the word modify, click the menu button ▼, and then choose Insert to replace edit with modify. - 5.
 Close the Thesaurus pane. - 6.
-Use Save As to save the file to your file storage location as: 01-D12-Proofing
+Use Save As to save the file to the My Overview Files folder as: O1-D12-Proofing